afnid/CoreEFI/README.md

 All the different counters say that it is doing the work and the many cross-checks i have appear to line up, but this sounds too good to be true .. but if it is, it says something about avr timer implementations.
 The above is running the same as the previous tests.

-Here is a test with 16 cylinders..
+Here is a test with 16 cylinders (5/19/15)..

 <pre>
 rpm=    20208	-late=  -3	+late=  0	-deg=   -0.36	+deg=   0.00	late%=  0.00
 </pre>

 All the work may have been worth it, will update this if the numbers take a nose-dive.
-Need to still release a 407 based project for this.
+Need to still release a 407 based project to build this.
+Also pretty sure that my clock reference is running .01% too fast.

 <h3>Arduino Due (84 MHZ)</h3>